tamartsi/association_analyses_class/5_hetvars_strat.md

 Dealing with heterogeneity (2) stratified analysis
 --------------------------------------------------

-\begin{itemize}
-\item Let's set the names of the outcome $Y$ to be the sample IDs.
+-   Let's set the names of the outcome *Y* to be the sample IDs.
-\item The correlation matrix kin.mat are already in our workspace, but let's load a different household matrix.
+-   The correlation matrix kin.mat are already in our workspace, but let's load a different household matrix.

-\begin{itemize}
-\item And their column and row names are the sample IDs.
+    +And their column and row names are the sample IDs.
-\end{itemize}
-\end{itemize}

 ``` r
 W <- dat$W
 Y <- dat$Y